 49. Recycling.
 The habit of recycling helps kids learn to care for the environment and be a good steward of what God has given them.

 50. Serving.
 It is human nature to think only of ourselves and our own immediate needs.
 Teach your kids to look outside themselves and consider the needs of others.
 Prepare a meal for a sick friend or new mother.
 Take your kids to the nursing home.
-Serve at your church or at a local food bank.
+Serve at your church or a local food bank.
 Finding ways for kids to do things for others will go a long way in teaching them sympathy and kindness.

 Useful Life Skills Suitable to Teach in Winter